ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/5_import_automation.md

 public class MyImportModule : IImportAutomation
 {
-    public Task<IImportRunner> CreateImportRunnerAsync(IImportRunnerContext context)
+    public IImportRunner CreateImportRunner(ICreateImportRunnerContext context)
     {
-        return Task.FromResult<IImportRunner>(new MyImportRunner(context));
+        return new MyImportRunner(context);
     }
 }
 ```

-**CreateImportRunnerAsync:**\
+`CreateImportRunner:`\
 Creates a new import runner instance.
 An import runner is first created and then executed when an import plan is using this import automation as import source is started.
 Each import plan is expected to use a separate import runner instance.
-For this reason this method must never return the same *IImportRunner* instance twice.
-If the import runner cannot be created (e.g. because of invalid import plan settings), a *CreateImportRunnerException* can be thrown.
+For this reason this method must never return the same `IImportRunner` instance twice.
+If the import runner cannot be created (e.g. because of invalid import plan settings), a `CreateImportRunnerException` can be thrown.
 The created instance will be disposed after the import plan is stopped.

 ## IImportRunner and communication with PiWeb Server
 Is responsible for processing the cyclical import and reacting to problems and errors accordingly.